-- close enough to provide aid when working near a battery. - Have plenty of fresh water and soap nearby. - If battery acid contacts skin, clothing, or eyes, flush exposed area with soap and water for 10 minutes.
+- Make sure someone can hear you or is close enough to provide aid when working near a battery. - Have plenty of fresh water and soap nearby. - If battery acid contacts skin, clothing, or eyes, flush exposed area with soap and water for 10 minutes.
 Seek medical help. - Do not touch eyes while working near battery.
 Battery acid can burn eyes and skin.